plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

 Renaming is a necessary prelude to substitution, enabling us to "rebase" a term from one context to another.
-It corresponds directly to the renaming result from the previous chapter, but here the theorem that ensures renaming preserves typing also acts as code that performs renaming.
+It corresponds directly to the renaming result from the previous chapter, but here the theorem that ensures that renaming preserves typing also acts as code that performs renaming.

 As before, we first need an extension lemma that allows us to